stephengold/Acorus/README.md

 ### TestTwoModes

-In Acorus, an application can attach multiple input modes, but it can only enable them one at a time.
+In Acorus, an application can attach multiple input modes, but it can only enable one at a time.

 This example illustrates an `AcorusDemo` with 2 input modes:
 The default mode (initially active) enables `FlyByCamera` for camera movement.